Zrmikstri/calculator/README.md

-# Calculator using React Native by Lương Lý Công Thịnh
+# Calculator using React Native by llct2103